-First, a multicenter phase I/II trial evaluated the combination of carfilzomib, lenalidomide, and dexamethasone in newly diagnosed patients with MM.92 In this trial, patients (n = 53) received carfilzomib with lenalidomide and low-dose dexamethasone.
-After 4 cycles, stem cells were collected from eligible patients.92 Out of 35 patients from whom stem cells were collected, 7 proceeded to transplantation, and the remainder continued with carfilzomib/lenalidomide/dexamethasone.
-92 With median follow-up of 13 months, 24-month PFS was estimated at 92%.
+First, a multicenter phase I/II trial evaluated the combination of carfilzomib, lenalidomide, and dexamethasone in newly diagnosed patients with MM.
+89 In this trial, patients (n = 53) received carfilzomib with lenalidomide and low-dose dexamethasone.
+After 4 cycles, stem cells were collected from eligible patients.
+89 Out of 35 patients from whom stem cells were collected, 7 proceeded to transplantation, and the remainder continued with carfilzomib/lenalidomide/dexamethasone.
+89 With median follow-up of 13 months, 24-month PFS was estimated at 92%.
 The most common grade 3 and 4 toxicities in ≥10% of patients included hypophosphatemia (25%), hyperglycemia (23%), anemia (21%), thrombocytopenia (17%), and neutropenia (17%).
 Peripheral neuropathy was limited to grade 1/2 (23%).
-92

-Another phase II trial also evaluated the same regimen (carfilzomib in combination with lenalidomide and dexamethasone) in newly diagnosed patients (n = 45) with MM.
-After 8 cycles of treatment, patients with SD received up to 24 cycles of lenalidomide 10 mg/d on days 1 to 21.93 Thirty-eight patients were evaluable for response and toxicity.
+89 eight patients were evaluable for response and toxicity.
 After a median follow-up of 10 months, PFS was 83.3%.
 Twenty-five patients completed 8 cycles of the carfilzomib, lenalidomide, and dexamethasone regimen, of which 24 continued to lenalidomide therapy and 1 patient opted to exit the study after initial therapy.
-The most common non-hematologic and hematologic toxicities (≥ grade 3) in >10% of patients included electrolyte disturbances (18%), liver function test elevation (13%), rash/pruritus (11%), fatigue (11%), lymphopenia (63%), anemia (16%), leukopenia (13%), and thrombocytopenia (11%).94
+The most common non-hematologic and hematologic toxicities (≥ grade 3) in >10% of patients included electrolyte disturbances (18%), liver function test elevation (13%), rash/pruritus (11%), fatigue (11%), lymphopenia (63%), anemia (16%), leukopenia (13%), and thrombocytopenia (11%).

-The results of a phase 2 trial multicenter study of carfilzomib/lenalidomide/dexamethasone in newly diagnosed transplanteligible patients (n = 76) showed that CR or better was seen in 86% of patients at the end of 18 cycles for carfilzomib/lenalidomide/dexamethasone plus autologous SCT compared to 59% for carfilzomib/lenalidomide/dexamethasone and no autologous SCT.
+Another phase II trial also evaluated the same regimen (carfilzomib in combination with lenalidomide and dexamethasone) in newly diagnosed patients (n = 45) with MM.
+After 8 cycles of treatment, patients with SD received up to 24 cycles of lenalidomide 10 mg/d on days 1 to 21.90 Thirtycarfilzomib/lenalidomide/dexamethasone in newly diagnosed transplant-eligible patients (n = 76) showed that CR or better was seen in 86% of patients at the end of 18 cycles for carfilzomib/lenalidomide/dexamethasone plus autologous SCT compared to 59% for carfilzomib/lenalidomide/dexamethasone and no autologous SCT.
 The 3-year PFS was 80% for carfilzomib/lenalidomide/dexamethasone alone and 86% for carfilzomib/lenalidomide/dexamethasone with autologous SCT patients.
 The 3-year OS was 96% for carfilzomib/lenalidomide/dexamethasone alone and 95% for carfilzomib/lenalidomide/dexamethasone with autologous SCT.
-The grade ≥ 3 adverse events, with autologous SCT versus autologous SCT, included lymphopenia (25% vs. 45%), neutropenia (25% vs. 30%), and infection (16% vs. 8%).
-In the carfilzomib/lenalidomide/dexamethasone with autologous SCT, the cardiac adverse events were 4% for all grades (0% grade 3/4), hypertension was 16% (4% grade 3/4), and dyspnea was 32% (3% grade 3/4).95
+The grade ≥3 adverse events, with autologous SCT versus autologous SCT, included lymphopenia (25% vs. 45%), neutropenia (25% vs. 30%), and infection (16% vs. 8%).
+In the carfilzomib/lenalidomide/dexamethasone with autologous SCT, the cardiac adverse events were 4% for all grades (0% grade 3/4), hypertension was